From Print Server to Domain Admin: Kerberos Delegation Abuse

 A single misconfigured attribute on one server object led to total domain compromise.
 Active Directory security requires ongoing auditing of delegation settings, SPNs, and trust relationships.

-Our research feeds directly into our offensive security engagements.
+Our research feeds directly into our offensive engagements.
 Let's find your vulnerabilities before attackers do.